McPixel: Release and reception

 The game was released on 25 June 2012 for Android and iPhone and as a computer game.
 As of September 2012, McPixel had sold 3,056 copies.
 The game was also the first game to be released via Steam Greenlight.
-From 15–22 August 2013, McPixel was featured alongside four other games in the Humble Bundle Weekly Sale hosted by PewDiePie, which sold 189,927 units.
+From 15–22 August 2013, McPixel was featured alongside four other games in the Humble Bundle Weekly Sale hosted by PewDiePie, which sold over 145,000 units.
 As of October 2013, a Linux version exists, but is not yet available on Steam.
 Kamiński has stated on the Steam Forums that this is because the Adobe Air run-time can not be distributed via Steam.
 To fix this and other issues, Kamiński has stated that he intended to rewrite the game engine to not use Adobe Air.
 Kamiński announced the rewrite in June 2013, writing that he hoped to be done by September, though no further update was issued.

 McPixel received positive reviews, with a critic score of 76/100 on Metacritic for the PC version, and 83/100 critic score for the iOS version.
 The Verge gave the game a score of 8 out of 10, stating "McPixel is the step further, a parody of a parody.
 But it's stranger, grosser, funnier and far more blasphemous."

 Kamiński credited Let's Play videos as "the largest force driving attention to McPixel", particularly those by Jesse Cox and PewDiePie.
 After finding his game being made available for download through a Reddit thread, he partnered with The Pirate Bay to promote the distribution of his game through free torrent downloads from the website.
 This made McPixel the first video game ever to be directly endorsed by the Pirate Bay's "Promo Bay" section.